-As seen in Figs.~\ref{fig:spectrum}(b)--(c), intact trapping or breaking of a Cooper pair leads to distinct spectral profiles, either to a quasiparticle peak or to a power-law tail.
-The dimer state arises by breaking of a Cooper pair, thus creating a Bogoliubov particle-hole excitation across the superconducting gap.
-Analogous to excitations in a semi-conductor, the possible configurations of this particle-hole excitation in the dispersion lead to the characteristic tail seen in the dimer spectrum.
+As seen in Figs.~\ref{fig:spectrum}(b) and (c), intact trapping or breaking of a Cooper pair leads to distinct spectral profiles, either to a quasiparticle peak or to a power-law tail.
+The dimer state arises by breaking a Cooper pair, thus creating a Bogoliubov particle-hole excitation across the superconducting gap.
+Analogous to excitations in a semiconductor, the possible configurations of this particle-hole excitation in the dispersion lead to the characteristic tail seen in the dimer spectrum.
 In contrast, in the case of intact Cooper-pair trapping, additional particle-hole excitations are suppressed by the BCS gap, leading to the emergence of a quasiparticle peak.

-\setsmalltitle{Orthogonality catastrophe (OC)} We now show that Rydberg impurities in a BCS superfluid allow to study the stabilization of quasiparticle behavior by emerging many-body energy gaps.
+\setsmalltitle{Orthogonality catastrophe (OC)} We now show that Rydberg impurities in a BCS superfluid allow one to study the stabilization of quasiparticle behavior by emerging many-body energy gaps.
 In \Fig{fig:spectrum}(d), we show the spectrum of the excited branch, where no bound state is occupied, for different gap strengths; we refer to this branch as the atomic Rydberg peak.
-At $\Delta=0$, the characteristic power-law decay of an immobile impurity can be observed~\cite{anderson_infrared_1967,Nozieres1969Singularities3}.
+At $\Delta=0$, the characteristic power-law decay of an immobile impurity can be observed, which is not affected by the microscopic details of the scattering potential~\cite{anderson_infrared_1967,Nozieres1969Singularities3}.
 However, as the gap increases, the spectrum loses this attribute.
 Instead, the spectrum deforms from a power law into a broadened $\delta$-like quasiparticle peak structure which we attribute to the gapped dispersion of the BCS bath suppressing low-energy particle-hole excitations.
+The gapped dispersion allows for a clear distinction of the physical mechanisms associated with the trimer and dimer peaks.
+When trapping an intact Cooper pair, low-energy excitations in the bath are suppressed by the energy gap, which results in the sharp trimer peak.
+On the other hand, disrupting a Cooper pair leads to Bogoliubov excitations, which characterize the tail of the dimer peak.
 Indeed, the superfluid gap plays an analogous role to a mass gap generated by impurity recoil in the case of a mobile impurity in a Fermi sea~\cite{Chen2025Massgap}.
-In the Ramsey signal, inset of~\Fig{fig:spectrum}(d), this is captured by the non-decaying signals for $\Delta>0$.
+In the Ramsey signal [inset of~\Fig{fig:spectrum}(d)] this is captured by the nondecaying signals for $\Delta>0$.